Dhule railway station

 Dhule railway station serves Dhule in Dhule district in the Indian state of Maharashtra.
-Dhule city has a railway terminus, which is connected to nearest railway junction at Chalisgaon.
+Dhule city has a railway terminus, which is connected to central railway line via Chalisgaon.
 A passenger train runs between the two stations four times a day.
-The train also carries reserved coaches for Mumbai and Pune, which are connected to another train from Chalisgaon onwards.
+As well as Dhule to CSMT daily express trains runs daily.
+Dhule is connected with Pune and Nanded with connected track from Chalisgaon and Manmaad.
+New Dhule railway station is proposed new railway station on the line Manmaad-Indore Railway line.

 History

 The Chalisgaon–Dhulia branch line emanates from the Bombay–Bhusawal route at Chalisgaon, and runs in the northern direction to enter Dhule district wherein it terminates at Dhule.

 This line was opened for traffic in 1900.
-It is a broad-gauge (5ft 6in) single line and has about 17 miles length in the district.
+It is a broad-gauge (5 ft 6in) single line and has about 17 miles length in the district.
 Jamda and Rajmane, respectively 9 and 15 miles away from Chalisgaon are the only two stations in the district on this route.

 Railways in the Chalisgaon to Dhule area are now electrified.